Comparing Score Media and Gaming (NYSE:SCR) & Marine Products (NYSE:MPX)

 Marine Products (NYSE:MPX) and Score Media and Gaming (NYSE:SCR) are both consumer discretionary companies, but which is the superior business?
-We will compare the two businesses based on the strength of their valuation, earnings, dividends, risk, profitability, analyst recommendations and institutional ownership.
+We will contrast the two businesses based on the strength of their profitability, risk, earnings, dividends, valuation, analyst recommendations and institutional ownership.

 Valuation and Earnings